-Community matrons are highly experienced senior nurses who work closely with patients in the community those with a chronic long term unstable condition.
-They produce an agreed maintenance plan in collaboration with the patient, to manage episodes of deterioration in health and prevent unnecessary hospital admissions.
+Community matrons are highly experienced senior nurses who work closely with patients in the community who have a chronic long-term unstable condition.
+They help to manage episodes of deterioration in health and prevent unnecessary hospital admissions.

 As well as providing nursing care, community matrons act as case managers.
 They are a single point of contact for the patients on their caseload offering support or advice.
 They are independent prescribers and typically hold a caseload of around 50 patients.

 These highly-skilled nurses have a variety of tasks and responsibilities, including:

 - Deciding on and carrying out treatment, including the prescribing or medicines, or referring patients to an appropriate specialist

 - Using their expert knowledge and clinical judgement to identify the potential diagnosis and where appropriate make a final diagnosis

 - Using their extensive practice experience to plan and provide skilled and competent care that meets patients’ health and social care needs, involving other members of the healthcare team as appropriate